Ted Nugent: Parkland teens attacking the NRA have ‘no soul’

 Rocker Ted Nugent says the Florida students calling for gun control have “no soul” and are “mushy brained children.”

-He made the comments Friday while defending the National Rifle Association as a guest on the Joe Pags Show, a nationally syndicated conservative radio program.
+The 69-year-old made the comments Friday while defending the National Rifle Association as a guest on the Joe Pags show, a nationally syndicated conservative radio program.

-Nugent, an NRA board member, said survivors of the Parkland school shooting are wrong to blame the NRA for mass shootings.
+Nugent, a longtime member of the NRA’s board of directors, said survivors of the Feb.
+14 shooting at Marjory Stoneman Douglas High School are wrong to blame the NRA and its members for mass shootings.

-He went on to say that “the evidence is irrefutable, they have no soul,” and that the gun-control measures they support amount to “spiritual suicide.”
+“These poor children, I’m afraid to say, it hurts me to say, but the evidence is irrefutable: They have no soul,” Nugent said.
+He added that the gun control measures the students support amount to “spiritual suicide” and “will cause more death and mayhem.”

-A representative for the 69-year-old Nugent did not immediately respond to a request for comment.
+A representative for Nugent did not respond to a request for comment on Saturday.

 Nugent made the comments the same day several advertisers dropped Fox News personality Laura Ingraham after she mocked a survivor of the Parkland shooting online.